aliafsahnoudeh/vue-oop-solid/README.md

 - I've implemented dependency injection with IOC container and constructor injection and used provide/inject API to inject them to the presentation layer.
 Both logical-components and services have their own IOC container and context.
 Maybe even using the context is not necessary since the IOC container can do the injecting as well!
 Probably it's a good idea when we are separating our application in isolated modules.
 But still I just kept them to show the usage!

 - I could keep the state in the parent component but just used a state management piece to show the usage.
 I've chosen [pinia](https://github.com/vuejs/pinia) for its simplicity and the fact that it's recommended for Vue 3.
-It was possible to separate companies and time-slots or even groups inside the state but again I guessed the data is not going to be huge so I tried to keep it simple.
+It was possible to separate bands and time-slots or even groups inside the state but again I guessed the data is not going to be huge so I tried to keep it simple.

 ## TODO